-If the candidate passes the written exam, an International Referee application and any supporting evidence must be prepared by the NCRGB and Referee Committee and provided to the NCGB.
+As required by the World Gateball Union, if the candidate passes the written exam, an International Referee application and any supporting evidence must be prepared by the NCGB.
+The supporting evidence may be supported by the candidate's logbook, the SCRGB, the NCRGB and the Referee Committee.
+The NCGB may request practical observations be conducted by an International Referee as part of the supporting evidence.
 The NCGB is responsible for lodging the application with the WGU.